 Participants

 Participants were 20 children (11 female) who attended a private preschool in Twickenham.
-Participants’ ages ranged from 2 years 7 months to 4 years 1 month (mean age 3 years 3 months).
+Participants’ ages ranged from 2 years 7 months to 4 years 1 month (mean 39.8 months, SD 4.2 months).
 All children were British born and included 19 who were white and 1 who was mixed raced.
 All parents provided written consent to the children taking part and verbal consent was also obtained from the children prior to testing sessions.
 Ethical approval was obtained from the ethics committee at Birkbeck, University of London.

 Materials

 Video clips from the Bernard Bear cartoon series were used as humorous material.
-The Bernard Bear series was chosen as it contains no dialog but relies on slapstick and incongruous humour which previous research has shown particularly appeals to children of preschool age (Rothbart, 1973). deo consisted of two episodes and had a total running time of between 6 minutes 35 seconds and 7 minutes 43 seconds (see online materials for episode list).
+The Bernard Bear series was chosen as it contains no dialog but relies on slapstick and incongruous humour which previous research has shown particularly appeals to children of preschool age (Rothbart, 1973).
+Each video consisted of two episodes and had a total running time of between 6 minutes 35 seconds and 7 minutes 43 seconds (see online materials for episode list).
 Video clips were presented using a Lenovo ThinkPad 2.0 laptop connected to a 56cm Samsung Syncmaster flat television screen positioned on a table at a height of approximately 55cm and at a distance from participants of approximately 1.5 metres.
 Participants were recorded via a built-in camera on the laptop as well as via a compact HD JVC camcorder placed on a tripod positioned just behind and to the right of the television screen.
 A Blue Snowball microphone was connected to the laptop and positioned on a shelf to the right of participants.

 Subjective funniness ratings were taken using a printed visual scale containing simple cartoon-like pictures of a happy face meaning "very funny", a neutral face meaning "quite funny" and a sad face meaning "not funny" (see online materials, Addyman, Fogelquist, Levakova, & Rees, 2017).